 What Do I Do If My Macbook is Stuck Updating?

-Being aware of the situation, Apple has recommended that potential users download and install updates in the evening.
-This is so that the process can get completed over the night.
-However, if the waiting time is too long and the process remains stuck on the screen, below are the things to do.
+Being aware of the situation, Apple has recommended that potential users download and install updates in the evening or before their sleep time.
+This is so that the process can get completed overnight.

-- If it does, repeat the initial processes by long-pressing the power button.
+- Repeat the initial processes by long-pressing the power button.

 - Ensure the device completely goes off at this stage.